 Morocco and even to West Africa, and as a vigorously promoted venue for

-There are also plans to build a 27.7 km tunnel from Punta Paloma in
+There are also discussions about the construction of a 27.7 km tunnel from Punta Paloma in

 Spain to Cape Malabata on the east side of the Bay.